Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A vital record can be ordered over the phone and we will mail it to you.
 You may want to contact us to be sure we have the record you are looking for before you pay.
 We can take your payment info over the phone or you can pay online.
 A birth certificate requires a State issued ID (Drivers License or State ID), you can email a picture of your ID to us.

-You apply with the County Clerk in the county you live and can get married anywhere in the state of Michigan.
+You apply with the County Clerk in the county you live in and can get married anywhere in the state of Michigan.
 If the two parties getting married live in different counties, you can apply in either.
 If both parties live outside of Michigan and are getting married in Michigan, you can apply in the county you are getting married.
-Contact us 33 days prior to the wedding to allow us proper time to prepare the marriage license info.
+Please allow enough time to obtain the license for there is a 3-day waiting period.
+License is valid for 30 days after the 3-day waiting period.

 Read the enclosed instruction and fill it out and return it to the County Clerk’s office as soon as possible.
 The enclosed instructions cover question you may have.